gkarsan/ContactsAPI/README.md

 		in /ContactSkills
 	Not using embedded entrypoints (like /Contact/{id}/Skills/Add
-		just because I am not used to it, but it could have been better approach, but more confusing to code for me I tryed to cover many aspects I was new to (Swagger doc, Code first approach with EF, setting up UnitTest in VS for API Web), giving me less time to code the endpoints logic more cleanly
+		just because I am not used to it, but it could have been better approach, but more confusing to code for me I tried to cover many aspects I was new to (Swagger doc, Code first approach with EF, setting up UnitTest in VS for API Web), giving me less time to code the endpoints logic more cleanly

 # Test data sample